Álvar Núñez Cabeza de Vaca: Comentarios

-In 1555, after a four-year position as Adelantado in Rio de la Plata, Cabeza de Vaca wrote from memory a chronicle of his in South America.
+In 1555, after a four-year position as Adelantado in Rio de la Plata, Cabeza de Vaca wrote from memory a chronicle of his time in South America.
 It is believed that his secretary at the time, Pero Hernández, transcribed Cabeza de Vaca's account in what is known as Comentarios.
-The publication of Comentarios was appended to La relación as a joint publication in Valladolid, Spain entitled: Naufragios.
+The publication of Comentarios was appended to La relación as a joint publication in Valladolid, Spain, entitled: Naufragios.
 At that time, explorers often published their reports of travels in foreign lands.

 Later editions

 In 1906, Naufragios was published in a new edition in Madrid, Spain.
 The introduction says the intent of this edition was to publicize Cabeza de Vaca's observations and experiences to strengthen authentic representations.
 This has been described as having the objective of portraying Cabeza de Vaca as less aggressive, while trying to authenticate his role as a sympathetic observer of the natives.

 Place in Chicano literature

 Herrera (2011) classifies Cabeza de Vaca's La Relacion as the first major contribution to Chicano literature.
 Scholars have identified five major periods of Chicano literature: Spanish Mexican, Mexican American, Annexation, Chicano Renaissance, and Modern.
 Cabeza de Vaca is classified as part of the Spanish Mexican period; he recounted eight years of travel and survival in the area of Chicano culture: present-day Texas, New Mexico, and northern Mexico.
 His account is the first known written description of the American Southwest.